 Mr. Kun is also a published novelist and sportswriter.
 His novel You Poor Monster was nominated for the Pulitzer Prize.
 He is also the author of Everybody Says Hello, The Baseball Uncyclopedia, The Football Uncylcopedia, The Locklear Letters, My Wife and My Dead Wife, Corrections to My Memoirs, and A Thousand Benjamins.

-Mr. Kun has been recognized by Chambers USA and Super Lawyers as a leading labor and employment lawyer.
-In 2012 and 2013, Mr. Kun was "Recommended" in the Labor and Employment Litigation category by Legal 500 United States.
+Mr. Kun has been recognized by Chambers USA as a leading labor and employment lawyer.
+Additionally, he has been named to the Southern California Super Lawyers list (2006 to 2014) in the areas of Employment & Labor and Class Action/Mass Torts.
+In 2012 and 2013, Mr. Kun was "Recommended" in the Labor and Employment Litigation category by The Legal 500 United States.

 - University of Virginia School of Law (J.D., 1988)